We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 SOTO Stormbreaker

-One of the few Japanese manufacturers, SOTO, has exhibited a new stove that will be released this spring.
-A multi-functional model that can be used in combination with liquid fuel and gas cartridges, making it extremely strong against the wind.
-I'm looking forward to reviewing this season.
+One of the few Japanese manufacturers, SOTO, had a new stove on display that will be released this spring.
+It's a multi-functional model that can use both liquid fuel and gas cartridges and is extremely wind-resistant.
+I'm looking forward to reviewing it this season

 FLSK